Shuhei-YOSHIDA/autoware_lidar_camera_fusion_sample/README.md

 $ rosrun autoware_camera_lidar_calibrator cameracalibrator.py --square 0.25 --size 5x4 image:=/rgb_camera/image_raw
 ```

-"0.25" is size of a edge of a square on the checkerboard.
+"0.25" is the size of a edge of a square on the checkerboard, whose unit is meter.
-"5x4" is the number of checker crossing.
+"5x4" represents the number of checker crossing.
 For actual calibration in real envionment, set appropriate values.

 Then you rotate and move the checkerboard in gazebo simulation.